Dehumanization: Language

-Dehumanization and dehumanized perception can occur as a result of the language used to describe groups of people.
 Words such as migrant, immigrant, and expatriate are assigned to foreigners based on their social status and wealth, rather than ability, achievements, or political alignment.
 Expatriate is a word to describe the privileged, often light-skinned people newly residing in an area and has connotations that suggest ability, wealth, and trust.
 Meanwhile, the word immigrant is used to describe people coming to a new location to reside and infers a much less-desirable meaning.